ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/statistics.markdown

 {
     "From": <first entry's timestamp>,
     "To": <last entry's timestamp>,
-    "Key": <entry tag ??? reviewers can you confirm?>, "Count": [
+    "Count": [
         <number of first values from each entry>,
         <number of second values from each entry>,